jadonvanyo/home_hero/README.md

 cd home_hero
 ```

-### Gmail Two Factor Authentification Password Setup
+### Gmail Two Factor Authentication Password Setup

-If you want to send emails to a Gmail account, you will need to obtain a two factor authentification password using the following steps:
+If you want to send emails to a Gmail account, you will need to obtain a two factor authentication password using the following steps:
 1. Go to your Google Account.
 2. Select Security.
 3. Under "Signing in to Google," select 2-Step Verification.